Accused showed no remorse, escape bid pre-planned, sources on Hyderabad encounter

 Snatch and a cross fire: How the encounter in the Hyderabad gang-rape and murder case took place

-They were aware that they would be taken to the spot for reconstruction of the crime scene.
+They were aware that they would be taken to the spot for the reconstruction of the crime scene.
 They had planned to escape, the police source also said.
 They were looking to take advantage of the darkness and escape the police official also said.

 One of them tried to open fire and the police had to retaliate.
-Cyberabad Police Commissioner, V C Sajjanar confirmed that there was a cross fire and added that the four accused in the rape and murder case had been killed in the wee hours of today.
+Cyberabad Police Commissioner, V C Sajjanar confirmed that there was crossfire and added that the four accused in the rape and murder case had been killed in the wee hours of today.

 The four accused were taken to the scene where the rape and murder had taken place.